Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/main-mechanic/Mechanic-demonstration.md

 ### Rules

-1. An <ins>element equation</ins> should not contain a same element multiple times, remove the duplicates
+1. An <ins>element equation</ins> should not contain a same element multiple time, remove the duplicates
 2. The emitted element should always be prior to any changes

 **Processing an <ins>element equation</ins> in steps: **